 Keeping the House Clean

 The biggest reason homes, at least in western cultures, are so messy is because we have too much stuff.
 The easiest way to reduce the amount of cleaning we have to do

 A minimalist lifestyle isn’t just the next trendy thing on Pinterest.
 But ultimately is a way of life that can help us focus on the things that truly matter.
-And the piece of mind that comes with a clean home really can’t be overstated.
+And the peace of mind that comes with a clean home really can’t be overstated.
 Make your home your retreat and enjoy spending time there.
 Instead of avoiding it because you know you have a sink full of dishes waiting for you.
 Happy Spring!